goldenscale/GS_GithubMirror/README.md

 ## HTML

+- [KrauseFx/InAppBrowser.com](https://github.com/KrauseFx/InAppBrowser.com) - Showcasing what in-app browsers do under the hood
+- [1modm/petereport](https://github.com/1modm/petereport) - PeTeReport is an open-source application vulnerability reporting tool.
 - [j00sean/SecBugs](https://github.com/j00sean/SecBugs) - Full disclosures for CVE ids, proofs of concept, exploits, 0day bugs and so on.
 - [x0rb3l/Cyber-Bookmarks](https://github.com/x0rb3l/Cyber-Bookmarks) - A list of bookmarks I have used since I started my journey in cyber security
 - [GTFOBins/GTFOBins.github.io](https://github.com/GTFOBins/GTFOBins.github.io) - GTFOBins is a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems
+- [trickest/cve](https://github.com/trickest/cve) - Gather and update all available and newest CVEs with their PoC.
 - [googleprojectzero/0days-in-the-wild](https://github.com/googleprojectzero/0days-in-the-wild) - Repository for information about 0-days exploited in-the-wild.
 - [sbousseaden/EVTX-ATTACK-SAMPLES](https://github.com/sbousseaden/EVTX-ATTACK-SAMPLES) - Windows Events Attack Samples
 - [AndrewRathbun/DFIRArtifactMuseum](https://github.com/AndrewRathbun/DFIRArtifactMuseum) - The goal of this repo is to archive artifacts from all versions of various OS's and categorizing them by type.
 This will help with artifact validation processes as well as increase access to artifacts that may no longer be readily available anymore.